 Lincoln Logs have been around for almost 100 years, and they’ve been a staple of toy boxes around the world.
 The inventor of Lincoln Logs even had a connection to a famous architect.
-In fact, they’re were related.
+In fact, they were related.

 The famous architect in question was none other than Frank Lloyd Wright, the man who designed such iconic structures as Falling Water in Pennsylvania and the Guggenheim Museum.
 But there was another Wright that came up with the idea for Lincoln Logs–John Lloyd Wright, the architect’s second son.

-John Lloyd was also an architect, and he worked with his father on the design of the Imperial Hotel in Tokyo at the age of 24.
+John Lloyd was also an architect, and he worked with his father on the design of the Imperial Hotel in Tokyo in 1913 at the age of 24.
 But due to a disagreement over his salary, Frank Lloyd fired his son.
 After being let go, John Lloyd began making wooden toys in 1916.
 He made wooden, interlocking pieces from redwood that were based on the earthquake-proof design of the Imperial Hotel he and his father had worked on in Tokyo.
 The real building used interlocking timber beams that allowed the building to sway and protected it from damage during an earthquake.

-John Lloyd formed a toy business called Red Square Toy Company in 1918, and two years later he patented the design for Lincoln Logs in 1920.
+John Lloyd formed a toy business called Red Square Toy Company in 1918, and two years later, he patented the design for Lincoln Logs in 1920.
 The original instructions for Lincoln Logs showed a young builder how to make the cabin Lincoln grew up in and even showed how to build Uncle Tom’s Cabin.
 The sets also came with a picture of Abraham Lincoln.
-John Lloyd developed another wooden building system called Wright Blocks in the 1930s that could make even more intricate structures but these never took off in popularity like Lincoln Logs.
+John Lloyd developed another wooden building system called Wright Blocks in the 1930s that could make even more intricate structures, but these never took off in popularity like Lincoln Logs.